Memoir - David J. HaasMemoir | Publications | Curriculum Vitae | Videos | Slides | Interviews | Articles | Obituary

 As the Radiation Safety Officer for Philips Electronic Instruments in 1970, I participated in the early development of radiation protection standards for the ANSI Committees for Analytical X-ray Equipment (ANSI N43), Industrial X-ray Equipment (ASTM) and Security Low-Dose Scanning Systems (ASTM F12).

+My first project at Philips Electronic Instruments was to complete the software and write the instruction manual for the Automatic Powder Diffractometer, the first computer controlled x-ray diffractometer [Jenkins 1972].
 My first project was to complete the software for the Automatic Powder Diffractometer System which I believe was the very first commercial computer-controlled x-ray diffractometer system.
 It used the Philips Digital Controller (4k with optional 4k for analytics) and would scan 35 consecutive powder samples without human intervention.
 The automatic sample changer and strip chart recorder/paper tape data output would keep an industrial laboratory fully operational on a continuous QC and analysis basis.
 After completing the software, I wrote the instruction manual and provided technical expertise for the salesmen and at trade shows.
 As a high-speed automated instrument, it was very advanced for the early 1970s and many were sold to industry worldwide.

 In 1974, I participated in the US Bureau of Radiological Health safety film -